 In crash tests by the Insurance Institute for Highway Safety, the Rogue earned the top score, Good, in front, side and rear impacts.
 The crossover earned just an Acceptable score in roof-strength tests, which approximate rollover protection.
 The Rogue has not been tested by the National Highway Traffic Safety Administration using its revised 2011 standards.
 Standard features include the usual range of front, side-impact and curtain airbags, antilock brakes and an electronic stability system.
-Click here to see a full list of safety features, or here to see our evaluation of the Rogue's child-seat provisions.
+Click here to see a full list of safety features.

 Reliability for the Rogue has been above average.
 Standard features on the $21,210 Rogue S include the usual power accessories, an automatic transmission, air conditioning, cruise control and a USB/iPod-compatible CD stereo.
 Step up to the Krom or SV, and you can get a power driver's seat, automatic climate control, heated leather seats, a navigation system and a moonroof.
 All-wheel drive is optional on any trim for an affordable $1,250.
 Check all the options, and an all-wheel-drive Rogue SV — which, despite having a lower price than the Krom, offers more lavish options — tops out around $29,000.

 Rogue in the Market

 Some shoppers will be put off by the Rogue's poor sight lines, but I suspect the majority will respond to the crossover with a collective shrug.
 When similar money can buy a handsome interior, a vast cargo area or engaging performance, the Rogue's unremarkable nature leaves it behind.